fudge88/miumiu/README.md

 and its followers.
 As more and more influencers share their skin and beauty routines the public
 have a better and a more personal insight on how to care for themselves.

-**Users** generally like being offered categories, and multiple search options, as thisgives users more
+**Users** generally like being offered categories, and multiple search options, as this gives users more
 control and make the site more search specific to them.
 The more efficient a website is, the more
 likely customers will complete the cycle of purchase.

 **Admin** would be able to control the content on the websites, from users, products, and reviews.
 There is a facility to edit and delete existing products.
 Orders are available for the admin to
-see along with all the additional details the user would have provided, ready for shipment.
+see along with all the additional details the user would have provided ready for shipment.
 The admin
 is also able to add and remove from orders.

 ---